Geova09/guessWho/README.md

-# GuessWho game project for the class Foundations of Computing
+# GuessWho game project for the course Foundations of Computing